 Therefore, if the adopted children is neither from a Hague Convention Country nor qualifies as an orphan as defined by the INA § 101(b)(1)(E) they may follow the regular I-130 procedure to immigrate the child to the United States.

-For more information about I-130 Process Adoption and Immigration, please click on one of the following topics below:
+For more detailed information on I-130 Process Adoption and Immigration, please visit on one of the following relevant links: